 Big Lee’s – Serious About Barbecue

-Start your day by having lunch at Big Lee’s Barbecue, a popular food trailer serving Southern smoked BBQ.
+Start your 2 day trip in Ocala/Marion County by having lunch at Big Lee’s Barbecue, a popular food trailer serving Southern smoked BBQ.

 Did you know?
 The name Big Lee is a tribute to owner Rashad Jones’ wife’s uncle, Leon (nicknamed Big Lee), who was the inspiration for Rashad to pursue his passion for BBQ after he saw Leon’s skills in the smoker.